 How Long Your Commute Is

 A commute is how far you travel between your home and your workplace.
 Commuting miles are the number of miles you drive to work each day.
 Commuting to work is one of the major reasons why people drive in the first place.
-Your insurers know this and will often factor in your commuting miles when assessing your mileage.
+Your insurers know this and will often factor in your commuting miles when assessing your yearly mileage.

 You should also note that some providers will factor in the location of your commute.
 Commuting in a rural area is less risky than if you were to drive through a densely populated city.